Summary

 Benefits

 Pension benefits in Argentina are a blend of a core amount and an amount derived from the average pre-retirement salary.
-In general however, benefits have not kept pace with the rapid increase in the cost of living – in 2020 pensions lost 7% of their purchasing power.
+In general, however, benefits have not kept pace with the rapid increase in the cost of living and the amounts payable are revised quarterly.
+Employees are entitled to a pension after 30 years of contributions, and men have reached the age of 65 (60 for women).
+Pension payments are adjusted monthly based on the consumer price index.
+As of February 2026, the maximum pension was approx. $1,665 per year.

 Other